LAMB-TARK/CPU-less-parallel-execution-of-Lambda-calculus-in-digital-logic/README.md

 3. ExampleExecution.txt

 This README document will show the steps required to simulate and example execution and read it's output.
-# How to load and execute
+# How To Load And Execute
 First open logisim-evolution.jar.
 In the top left of the application select File --> Open and find and select the LambdaCalculus.circ file downloaded from this github

 ![First Step](https://github.com/user-attachments/assets/e63e638c-a126-49e2-aef9-630e8d2472aa)